michielbuddingh/spamsum/README.md

 This is a native go implementation of spamsum.

-spamsum was developer by Andrew Tridgell to hash email messages for computationally inexpensive SPAM detection.
+spamsum was developed by Andrew Tridgell to hash email messages for computationally inexpensive SPAM detection.
 See <http://junkcode.samba.org/#spamsum>.

 The state of this package
 -------------------------

 * Not ready for general consumption
 * It seems to generate results identical to that of the [spamsum tool](https://junkcode.samba.org/ftp/unpacked/junkcode/spamsum/) and [ssdeep](http://ssdeep.sf.net).
 This has only been tested on a small number of files.
-* It is about twice as slow as the spamsum tool; about 40MB/s on a 3Ghz Core i3
+* It is about twice as slow as the spamsum tool; about 40MB/s on a 3Ghz Core i3.
+Use `gccgo` to make the speed difference disappear.
-* It does not yet support fuzzy comparison, which is the only reason why you'd want to use a fuzzy hash anyway.
+* Fuzzy comparison is not yet identical to the comparison done by the original spamsum tool, and may be slower
+* Test coverage is poor

 How to use
 ----------